-Wholesome creations, low-calorie salads, low-fat food, organic produce – hit up these eating spots in Singapore for a guilt-free feast
+Wholesome grain bowls, epic salads, hearty vegetarian and organic produce – hit up these healthy cafes in Singapore for a guilt-free feast.

 Kitchen by Food Rebel